How to Deal With Broken Luggage

 Although these quick fixes are great to keep you going when you’re traveling, when you get home, always try and get your luggage fixed professionally before throwing it away.

-The materials that luggage is made of often aren’t great for the environment; it will only sit in a landfill if thrown away, so repairing it is always the best approach.
-This is another reason why buying cheap luggage sets isn’t always the solution.
+The materials that luggage is made of often aren’t great for the environment; it will only sit in a landfill if thrown away, so repairing it is always the best, most sustainable approach.
+This is another reason why buying cheap luggage sets isn’t always the best solution, and they could end up costing both you and the earth dearly.

-There are shoe repair shops that also do luggage repair, and the company that made your bag will often offer a repair service.
+There are shoe repair shops out there that also do luggage repair, and the company that made your bag will often offer a repair service.
 Check to see if it’s covered under your warranty.

 Here are some of the brands that are known for making suitcases that last…